realbigplugins/woocommerce-bulk-discount/readme.txt

 orders more than 10 items of a product and a 10% discount if he/she orders more than 20 items.

-*   Bulk Discounts supports flat discounts in currency units as well, enabling you to handle scenarios like deducting fixed value of, say $10 from the item subtotal.
+*   Bulk Discounts supports fixed and flat discounts in currency units as well, enabling you to handle scenarios like deducting a specific value of, say $10 from the item subtotal.
 For example, when the customer orders more than 10 items (say, 15, 20, etc.), a discount of $10 will be applied only on the subtotal price.